GispoCoding/pytest-qgis/README.md

 * `--qgis_disable_gui` can be used to disable graphical user interface in tests.
 This speeds up the tests that use Qt widgets of the plugin.
+* `--qgis_disable_init` can be used to prevent QGIS (QgsApllication) from initializing.
+Mainly used in internal testing.

 ### ini-options